N0tA1dan/C/README.md

 Arrays act just like a variable but with 1 or more instances of data inside it it.

-Arrays need a size so it knows how much memory to reserve.
+Arrays need a size so it knows how much memory to reserve, this allows us to access the array and store data in it when necessary.

-example of structuring and reserving space for an array
+example of structuring and reserving space for an array.
 ```c
 // main.c